kangabru/kangabru.github.io/_posts/2017-07-06-quickmocks-challenges.md

 ### The feature that never was

 The number one requested feature?
 Undo.

-This was the biggest feature I never got to work on.
-The implementation always seemed tricky and I sadly left before being able to implement it.
+This was the biggest feature that I never got to work on.

+`QM` can be _very_ dynamic.
+Users can select an element, the element's parent, _that_ element's parent, then perform actions on all three at once.
+Dealing with nested data types like this is uncommon.
+The implementation always seemed tricky and I departed the company before being able to implement it.

 [The Memento algorithm](https://en.wikipedia.org/wiki/Memento_pattern) saves and restore states to implement undo.
-Websites can be LARGE though, do you really want to save a whole copy of the HTML each time you duplicate a button?
+Websites can be LARGE though, do you really want to save a whole copy of the `HTML` each time you duplicate a button?
+If not the entire website, how would one save the state of multiple potentially nested elements?

-`QM` was also able to be _really_ dynamic.
-Users could select an element, the element's parent, _that_ element's parent, then perform actions on all three at once.
-Dealing with nested data types like this is uncommon and tricky.

-One solution that might have worked as follows:
+Something akin to the [Command Pattern](https://en.wikipedia.org/wiki/Command_pattern) seemed more suitable.
+One solution that might have worked is as follows:
 - Create an appropriate 'undo' action for each 'normal' action.
 E.g. To undo a 'duplicate' action you simply 'delete' the new elements.
-- As a user actions elements, tag them with a unique CSS class to identify them later.
+- As a user actions elements, tag them with a unique `CSS` class to identify them later.
 - Track the actions in a stack.
-Track what the action was and the CSS identifier.
+Track what the action was and the `CSS` identifier.
-- When an action is undone, find the elements using the CSS identifier, then perform the action's 'undo' function.
+- When an action is undone, find the elements using the `CSS` identifier, then perform the action's 'undo' function.
 - Place undone actions in another stack to permit 'redo' actions later.

 Some problems:
-- *How does this work for editing text?* Editing text didn't add/remove elements so one might have had to duplicate and hide versions of the text fields as they were edited.
+- *How does this work for editing text?* Editing text doesn't add/remove elements so one might have had to duplicate and hide versions of the text fields as they were edited.
-- *How does this work for saved pages?* If undo is achieved using actual HTML elements, then all of those edits would be available when the file is opened at a later date.
+- *How does this work for saved pages?* If undo is achieved using actual `HTML` elements, then all of those edits would be available when the file is opened at a later date.
 Is this desired behaviour?
+Could you find and delete the undo history before a page is saved?

-All-in-all a tricky problem, but it would have been great to solve!
+All-in-all a delicious problem, it would have been great to solve!

 ---